 - 5.8.
-At present the list of non-designated heritage assets largely consists of buildings.
+At present the local list largely consists of buildings.
 However in accordance with the NPPF's definition of heritage assets, and recognition of the fact that all types of asset including monuments, sites, places, areas or landscapes, positively contribute to the character, appearance and heritage of the New Forest, all assets types will be considered for inclusion when they are brought to our attention in future. - 5.9.
-So far the Authority has identified in excess of 1700 non-designated heritage assets.
-Collectively and individually these non-designated heritage assets make a significant positive contribution to the character and appearance of the New Forest National Park and its individual villages.
-In most villages, normally only a handful of buildings are statutorily listed, so the loss of non-designated heritage assets would greatly erode the character and appearance of the local area.
-Therefore the Building Design and Conservation team will continue to update and enhance the local list as more assets are identified both within and outside the Conservation Areas.
+So far, the Authority has identified in excess of 1700 locally listed buildings and sites.
+Collectively and individually these locally listed buildings and sites make a significant positive contribution to the character and appearance of the New Forest National Park and its individual villages.
+In most villages, normally only a handful of buildings are statutorily listed, so the loss of locally listed buildings and sites would greatly erode the character and appearance of the local area.
+Therefore, the Building Design and Conservation team will continue to update and enhance the local list as more assets are identified both within and outside the Conservation Areas.